 It is always preferable that the minimum number of processes are killed (ideally one).

-Root, kernel, and important system processes are given much lower badness scores by default.
+Root, and important system processes are given much lower badness scores by default.

 You can refer to this link for a short discussion on how this mechanism is implemented:

-How To Determine If OOM Killer Is Responsible For a Process Being Killed?
+How do I Determine if OOM Killer is Responsible for a Process Being Killed?

 You can run this command to see if a service/process, here MySQL for demonstration purposes, has been killed by OOM killer: (Replace MySQL with the name of the service/process)